negomi/react-burger-menu/README.md

 Items for the sidebar should be passed as child elements of the component using JSX.

+*If you're using this component with react-router, check out [this info](https://github.com/negomi/react-burger-menu/wiki/FAQ#why-doesnt-the-link-component-from-react-router-work) in the wiki.*

 ``` javascript
 var Menu = require('react-burger-menu').nameOfAnimation;